Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Branyan's income level is approximately average nationally based on latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Branyan is $54,766 and the average income stands at $67,673, compared to figures for Rest of Qld's of $53,146 and $66,593 respectively.
-According to Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $60,193 (median) and $74,379 (average) as of September 2025.
-Census data shows household, family and personal incomes all rank modestly in Branyan, between the 37th and 49th percentiles.
-Income brackets indicate that the predominant cohort spans 35.6% of locals (1,869 people) in the $1,500 - 2,999 category, consistent with broader trends across the region showing 31.7% in the same category.
-After housing expenses, 86.6% of income remains for other expenses.
+Branyan's income level is approximately average nationally according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The suburb's median income among taxpayers is $54,766 and the average income stands at $67,673, compared to Regional Qld's figures of $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $60,193 (median) and $74,379 (average) as of September 2025.
+Census data reveals household, family and personal incomes all rank modestly in Branyan, between the 37th and 49th percentiles.
+Income brackets indicate that 35.6% of locals (1,881 people) fall into the $1,500 - 2,999 category, consistent with broader trends across the region showing 31.7% in the same category.
+After housing costs, 86.6% of income remains for other expenses.

 Frequently Asked Questions - Income